nagasudhirpulla/taming_python/blog/skills/oauth_authorize_code_flow.md

 ### Register a client and user in a keycloak realm
 * Create a realm in keycloak named *myorg*
-* Create a client with id "test_web_app" and note the client id and client secret for use in the client application
+* Create a client with id "test_web_app" and note the client id and client secret for use in the client application.
+Modify the client settings to support authorization flow and specify the required inputs like root url, redirect url, post-logout redcallback
 *